RayBB/openlibrary-docs/Current-Initiatives.md

 We want to improve the experience here, to make it easier for new developers to join and contribute to the project.

 You can contribute by following issues tagged with [docker](https://github.com/internetarchive/openlibrary/issues?q=is%3Aopen+is%3Aissue+label%3Adocker)

+Point person: ???
+You can be this person!
+If you want to be, please add yourself as the point person!